Computer & Internet Security Tips against Viruses & Hackers

 - Use a VPN (Virtual Private Network).

-- Don't do things that require your bank account information, credit card information or other personal, important and sensitive information like online banking or shopping.
+- Don't do things that require your bank account information, credit card information or other personal, important and sensitive information, like online banking or online shopping.

 - Don't share files with personal, important and sensitive information, because they might get intercepted by someone.